-If a student wants to speak with a confidential resource, trained staff are available on and off-campus.
-Help and support is available to students who want to talk in detail about an incident, but are not sure if they are ready or interested in reporting to the College or law enforcement.
+If a student or employee wants to speak with a confidential resource, trained staff are available on and off-campus.
+Help and support is available to those who want to talk in detail about an incident, but are not sure if they are ready or interested in reporting to the College or law enforcement.